 What is independent living?

 Independent living is a type of senior living that is characterized by, well, independence!
 These types of communities offer private living situations for senior individuals, usually age 62 and older.
 Depending on the community, seniors can live in apartments, cottages or even homes.
 Unlike living on your own, however, life is maintenance- and care-free.
 Residents at independent living communities pay one monthly fee to gain access to all the amenities on site, including dining, fitness and wellness opportunities.
 It’s a perfect solution for active, independent seniors who want to say goodbye to chores and tasks and instead spend their time doing the things they dream about.
-Learn more about what exactly independent living is here.

 Why is independent living a good option?